devsoc-unsw/structs.sh/README.md

 ### How to use this for practice:
 1. Run `rm tree.c && mv tree-blank.c tree.c` to replace the main implementation file with the file containing blank functions
 2. You can find all the functions that need to be implemented in the `tree.h` header file.
-Start by implementing the `insert` and then `buildTree` functions first.
-The `buildTree` function is called when you run `./testTree <space separated integers>`
+Start by implementing the `insert` function first
 3. As you implement more functions, you can test them out by running `./testTree` and then entering the relevant commands
 4. If you get stuck on any function, you can check this repo for the answers